 Describe how the fuel cycle licensees use and commit to the ANSI/ANS 8 standards.

-.
+Discuss how quality assurance programs and management measures are used in criticality safety.

 TASKS:

+Review Reg Guide 3.71 and the endorsed ANSI/ANS-8 Consensus Standards and discuss with a qualified criticality safety inspector.

-Discuss with a qualified inspector or reviewer how licensees meet the double contingency principle.
+Discuss with a qualified criticality safety inspector or reviewer how licensees meet the double contingency principle.
 Discuss the history of the double contingency principle and how different organizations have different views on the implementation of the double contingency principle.

+Discuss the key differences of the criticality accident alarm system (CAAS) requirements between 10 CFR 70.24 and ANSI/ANS-8.3.

+Discuss with a qualified criticality safety inspector or reviewer how single parameter limits are used at facilities.
+Describe the conservatism that is established as part of the single parameter limit as compared to a calculated limit.

-DOCUMENTATION: Fuel Facility Operations Inspector Technical Proficiency-Level Qualification Signature Card, Item NCS-4.
+DOCUMENTATION: Fuel Facility Operations Inspector Technical Proficiency-Level Qualification Signature Card, Item ISA-NCS-4.

-(NCS-5) Fuel Cycle Events
+(ISA-NCS-5) Fuel Cycle Events

 PURPOSE: